Yordan Alvarez Player Props: Astros vs. White Sox

-The Houston Astros and Yordan Alvarez battle Dylan Cease and the Chicago White Sox on Opening Day at Minute Maid Park, March 30 at 7:08 PM ET.
+The Houston Astros and Yordan Alvarez, who went 1-for-3 with a home run and an RBI last time in action, battle Lance Lynn and the Chicago White Sox at Minute Maid Park, Friday at 8:10 PM ET.

+He notched a home run while going 1-for-3 in his most recent game against the White Sox.

 Yordan Alvarez Game Info & Props vs. the White Sox